breez/breez-sdk-docs/src/guide/payment_notification.md

 # Receiving payments via  mobile notifications

 ## Overview
-The Breez SDK provides usersthe ability to receive Lightning payments via mobile notifications.
+The Breez SDK provides users the ability to receive Lightning payments via mobile notifications.
 It uses a webhook that allows your application to be notified (via a pre-specified URL) when a payment is about to be received.

 ## Setting up a webhook
 To use this feature, you need to set up a webhook that an LSP can call when a payment is received.